-The part of the protocol for undertaking the density calculation will be added in an upcoming version of this protocol manual.
+The part of the protocol for undertaking the density calculation is not included.

 2.5 Measurement Geography Type 3: Straight Line or Airline Distance to Nearest Feature: See NEAT GIS Protocol 2.7.
 (2010 EAT-III & ECHO)

 This uses the existing NEAT GIS Protocol.
 Be sure to use the latest version--4.0 or later and preferably 5.0 or later--as these versions correct errors, simplify some steps, or at least indicate where protocols are in need of revision.